-This paper demonstrates the use of nonlinear image decomposition, in the form of a sieve, applied to the task of audiovisual speech recognition of a database of the letters A-Z for ten talkers.
-A scale based feature vector is formed directly from the grayscale pixels of an image containing the talkers mouth on a per frame basis.
-This is independent of image amplitude and position information and neither accurate tracking or special markers are required.
-Results are presented for audio only, visual only and for early and late integrated audiovisual cases.
+There has recently been increasing interest in the idea of enhancing speech recognition by the use of visual information derived from the face of the talker.
+This paper demonstrates the use of a nonlinear image decomposition, in the form of a 'sieve', applied to the task of visual speech recognition of a database of the letters A-Z for ten talkers.
+A scale histogram is formed directly from the grayscale pixels of a window containing the talkers mouth on a per frame basis.
+Results are presented for visual-only, audio-only and for early and late-integrated audiovisual cases.